 - Spring hangers that allow movement of axle from proper position (See Figure 2.2.); - Cracked or broken spring hangers; - Missing or broken leaves in any leaf spring.
-If onefourth or more are missing, it will put the vehicle "out of service," but any defect could be dangerous (See Figure 2.3.); - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part; - Leaking shock absorbers; - Cracked, damaged, or missing torque rod or arm, Ubolts, spring hangers or other axle positioning parts; - Air suspension systems that are damaged and/or leaking (See Figure 2.4.); - Any loose, cracked, broken, or missing frame members.
+If one-fourth or more are missing, it will put the vehicle "out of service," but any defect could be dangerous (See Figure 2.3.); - Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part; - Leaking shock absorbers; - Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing; - Air suspension systems that are damaged and/or leaking (See Figure 2.4.); - Any loose, cracked, broken, or missing frame members.